Rapptz/discord.py/docs/api.rst

 .. function:: on_required_action_update(action)

-    Called when Discord requires you to do something to verify your account.
+    Called when Discord requires you to do something to continue using your account.

     .. versionadded:: 2.0

     :param action: The action required.
+If ``None``, then no further action is required.
-    :type action: :class:`RequiredActionType`
+    :type action: Optional[:class:`RequiredActionType`]

 Billing
 ~~~~~~~